Making a successful transition to college

-Data on first-to-second year retention come from IPEDS (Integrated Postsecondary Education Data System ).
+Data on first-to-second year retention come from IPEDS (Integrated Postsecondary Education Data System).
 Each institution that participates in any federal financial aid program must complete an annual IPEDS report.
 Data from those reports are made available to the public.
-The focus of the IPEDS report is not on all students but rather on what is known as the cohort of “first-time freshmen.”
-At most institutions, first-time freshmen comprise the great majority of each fall’s entering class of traditional-age college students.
+The focus of the IPEDS report is not on all students but rather on what is known as the cohort of “first-time, full-time freshmen.”
+At most institutions, first-time, full-time freshmen comprise the great majority of each fall’s entering class of traditional-age college students.

 Oglethorpe University should demonstrate a first-to-second year retention rate which is at least in the top half of the GICA group used for comparison.

 The data set described above is presented below (values are percent of first-time freshmen students retained).
 Note that, as of spring 2017, the most recent year for which final data (as opposed to provisional data) are available from IPEDS is for academic year 2013-2014 (which is called IPEDS Year 2014 in the graph).